Ring-a-Pose: A Ring for Continuous Hand Pose Tracking

-\subsection{Data Augmentation}
+\subsubsection{Data Augmentation}

-To improve the model's robustness against worn locations, ring orientations, and hand dimension variations, we apply the following in-place data augmentation techniques: \begin{itemize} \item Randomness: Applied in both pose tracking and classification models, random $[-5\%,5\%]$ increases at 80\% chance in each pixel of the echo profile that introduces noise to hand geometry. \item Vertical Shift: Applied in both pose tracking and classification models, vertical shifts account for the different ring positions relative to the hand.
+To improve the model's robustness against worn locations, ring orientations, and hand dimension variations, we apply the following in-place data augmentation techniques, further investigated in Sec.~\ref{sec:aug-study}: \begin{itemize} \item Randomness: Applied in both pose tracking and classification models, random $[-5\%,5\%]$ increases at 80\% chance in each pixel of the echo profile that introduces noise to hand geometry. \item Vertical Shift: Applied in both pose tracking and classification models, vertical shifts account for the different ring positions relative to the hand.
 All input echo profiles are randomly vertically shifted by $\pm 3$ pixels, equivalent to $\pm10.02$mm. \item Horizontal Shift: Applied only in the classification models, horizontal shifts account for inconsistent reaction times that the participants take to start performing the gesture when requested.
 The input echo profiles are randomly horizontally shifted by $[-13\%,13\%]$ pixels at 80\% chance, equivalent to $\pm0.15$s.
 Horizontal shifts are not needed for hand pose tracking because the movements are continuous. \end{itemize}